stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 ## The address manager in Bitcoin Core

-The Bitcoin peer-to-peer layer supports messages that allow nodes to gossip the addresses of other nodes on the network.
+The Bitcoin peer-to-peer layer supports messages that allow nodes to gossip the network addresses of other nodes on the network.
 This allows new nodes coming online to learn of other peers, and new listening nodes (that are able to take incoming connections) can have their address gossiped so that other nodes can connect to them later.

 Bitcoin Core tracks addresses in an "addresses manager", known as [AddrMan](https://github.com/bitcoin/bitcoin/blob/77a2f5d30c5ecb764b8a7c098492e1f5cdec90f0/src/addrman.h#L25-L54), introduced in [#787](https://github.com/bitcoin/bitcoin/pull/787).
-AddrMan maintains known addresses (e.g. IP and onion) of bitcoin peers on the network.
+AddrMan maintains network addresses (e.g. IP and onion) of potential bitcoin nodes on the network.
 While the implementation has undergone several changes, namely increasing the number of buckets for each table, the essential design remains the same.

-Note that a Bitcoin node's sybil resistance requires having at least one honest peer which is not eclipsed itself, which provides connectivity to the honest network, and thus able to learn of newly mined blocks in some timely fashion.
+Bitcoin node's sybil resistance requires having at least one honest peer which is not eclipsed itself, which provides connectivity to the honest network, and thus able to learn of newly mined blocks in some timely fashion.

 ### Assumption of a healthy addrman from the start

 When a node first comes online, it is at the mercy of the DNS seeds (or alternatively by placing trust in the developers by using the hard-coded seeds included in each release) and the first connections it makes by querying for addresses.
 If fed bad addresses from the start, a fledgling node has little chance of collecting honest peers' addresses.
 Therefore, addrman assumes that the peer tables are unpoisoned before an attack is initiated.

+We limit the trust in any single DNS seed by querying multiple DNS seeds when starting up with an empty addrman.

 ### How addresses are stored

-Nodes store the IP addresses discovered by received [ADDR](https://developer.bitcoin.org/reference/p2p_networking.html#addr) messages in two tables: the "new" table and the "tried" table.
-The design goal of the address manager is to ensure that no attacker can fill the entire table with his nodes/addresses.
-A [comment in AddrMan.h](https://github.com/bitcoin/bitcoin/blob/be3af4f31089726267ce2dbdd6c9c153bb5aeae1/src/addrman.h#L97) outlines both the address manager's design goals and the bucketing method.
+Nodes store the IP addresses discovered by received [addr](https://developer.bitcoin.org/reference/p2p_networking.html#addr) messages in two tables: the "new" table and the "tried" table.
+The design goal of the address manager is to ensure that no attacker can fill the entire table with their nodes/addresses.
+A [comment in addrman.h](https://github.com/bitcoin/bitcoin/blob/be3af4f31089726267ce2dbdd6c9c153bb5aeae1/src/addrman.h#L97) outlines both the address manager's design goals and the bucketing method.

 Addresses that have not yet been tried go into 1024 "new" buckets.
-The address range (/16 for IPv4) of the source (the peer that gossiped the addr to us) determines which of the 64 buckets it is randomly assigned to by being hashed with a cryptographic hash function.
+The address group (either the source's AS if using [asmap](https://github.com/bitcoin/bitcoin/pull/16702) is enabled or /16 for IPv4 if not) of the source (the peer that gossiped the addr to us) is used to select 64 buckets out of the possible 1024, and the destination address is used to select the specific bucket and position, using a cryptographic hash function.
 A single address can occur in up to 8 different buckets to increase selection chances of frequently seen addresses.
-When adding a new address to a full bucket, a randomly chosen position within a randomly chosen bucket is selected.
-If that position already contains an address, it uses some rules to determine if the new addr should be stored and the old addr should be evicted or if the new addr should be discarded ([code](https://github.com/bitcoin/bitcoin/blob/e08f3193b543017702d000c2263bccbefa981c14/src/addrman.cpp#L314)).
-The new table stores the IP addresses that could potentially contain invalid or malicious addresses and could contain IPs that are not Bitcoin nodes or even unallocated IP addresses.
+If the selected bucket and position is occupied, it uses some rules to determine if the new addr should be stored and the old addr should be evicted or if the new addr should be discarded ([code](https://github.com/bitcoin/bitcoin/blob/e08f3193b543017702d000c2263bccbefa981c14/src/addrman.cpp#L314)).
+The new table stores network addresses that could potentially contain invalid or malicious addresses and could contain network addresses that are not Bitcoin nodes or even unallocated IP addresses.

 Addresses of nodes known to be an accessible bitcoin node go into 256 "tried" buckets.
 Each address range selects eight of these buckets at random.
 The actual bucket is chosen from one of these, based on the full address.
 Bucket selection is based on cryptographic hashing, using a randomly-generated 256-bit key.
 This key should remain private since an adversary with knowledge of a victim’s bucket selection could more easily target peer addresses to be evicted.

-When adding a new good address to a full bucket in the "tried" table, a short-lived connection attempts to connect to a randomly chosen entry (with a bias favoring less recently tried ones).
-If the connection is successful, then the older address is not evicted back to the "new" buckets.
-The new address is stored in the "tried" table only if the connection fails.
+When attempting to add a new good address to an occupied bucket/position in the "tried" table, a short-lived connection attempts to connect to the existing entry.
+If the connection is unsuccessful, then the older address is evicted back to the "new" buckets and the new address is stored in the "tried" table.
 (For more, see [Countermeasure #3: Test-before-evict](/#countermeasure-3-test-before-evict---9037).)

 ## Peer seeding sources

 Peers are discovered from six sources:

-1. Loaded from peers.dat
+#### 1. Loaded from peers.dat

 A node can use its pre-existing knowledge of possible peers recorded in `peers.dat`.

-2. DNS Seeds
+#### 2. DNS Seeds

 This is the most common method for a brand new Bitcoin node to discover peers for the first time.
 A node can use DNS seeds to populate the addrman when its addrman is empty or if passing in the `-forcednsseed` argument.
-DNS seeds are [domains](https://github.com/bitcoin/bitcoin/blob/86a8b35f321d55bb2381ea56bcc1cdd17c7896e6/src/chainparams.cpp#L121) owned by Bitcoin contributors that do two things: (1) expose subdomains that DNS resolve to IP addresses of potential peers and (2) run minimal nodes capable of VERSION/VERACK handshakes and addr gossip ([code](https://github.com/bitcoin/bitcoin/blob/094402430925ec5aac6edbbf52d74f10c665da43/src/net.cpp#L1541-L1549)).
-Usually, a node will query these seeds via the DNS protocol, which resolves to IP addresses independent from the bitcoin protocol.
+DNS seeds are [domains](https://github.com/bitcoin/bitcoin/blob/86a8b35f321d55bb2381ea56bcc1cdd17c7896e6/src/chainparams.cpp#L121) owned by Bitcoin contributors that do two things: (1) expose subdomains that DNS resolve to IP addresses of potential peers and (2) run minimal nodes capable of `version`/`verack` handshakes and `addr` gossip ([code](https://github.com/bitcoin/bitcoin/blob/094402430925ec5aac6edbbf52d74f10c665da43/src/net.cpp#L1541-L1549)).
+Usually, a node will query these seeds via the DNS protocol, which uses a different port from the bitcoin protocol.

 If our node is behind a [proxy](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.cpp#L1742-L1743) (or if the seeder [does not support service bit filtering](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.cpp#L1763-L1767) over DNS), the seeders are treated as an [AddrFetch connection](https://github.com/bitcoin/bitcoin/blob/417f95fa453d97087a33d4176523ab278bef21a1/src/net.h#L174-L180).
 (For more on `AddrFetch` connections, see 4 below).
 Nodes will engage in the Bitcoin protocol handshake and addr gossip with the seeder.
 The connection will disconnect soon after.